What are the aims of this leaflet?

-The inflammatory element of rosacea may be controlled with a medication applied to the affected areas It takes at least 8 weeks for their effect to become evident and some applications work specifically to reduce the redness associated with rosacea
+The inflammatory element of rosacea may be controlled with a medication applied to the affected areas.
+It may take at least 8 weeks for the effect to become evident.
+Some applications work specifically to reduce the redness associated with rosacea.

 These are helpful for the inflammatory element of moderate or severe rosacea.
 The most commonly used antibiotics belong to the tetracycline group and include tetracycline, oxytetracycline, doxycycline, lymecycline and minocycline.
 Erythromycin is another commonly used antibiotic.
-The duration of an antibiotic course depends on your response.
-Your doctor may suggest that you use a cream and oral treatment together.
+The duration of an antibiotic course depends on how your body responds to the treatment.
+Your doctor may suggest that you use a cream and an oral treatment together.

-- An eye specialist should manage the severe types of eye involvement.
+- An eye specialist will help manage the severe types of eye problems that may occur.

-- A bulbous nose affected by rhinophyma can be reduced by a dermatologist or a plastic surgeon
+- A bulbous nose (rhinophyma) can be reduced by a dermatologist or a plastic surgeon.

-- A beta-blocker tablet or clonidine may be prescribed by the dermatologist it may help if blushing is a significant problem.
+- A beta-blocker tablet or clonidine may be prescribed by the dermatologist to help if blushing is a significant problem.

 - Isotretinoin tablets are sometimes prescribed by a dermatologist for severe rosacea.

-- Protect your skin from the sun by using a sun block (with a sun protection factor of at least 30) on your face every day and needs re-applying frequently if outdoors.
+- Protect your skin from the sun before going out, by using a sun block with a sun protection factor (SPF) of at least 30.
+Apply the sun block on your face every day.
+It needs re-applying frequently when you are outdoors.